SelanLanguage/SelanLanguage/README.md

 ## 🚧 What's now?

-Currently, Neon is a basic interpreted language written in python.
+Currently, Selan is a basic interpreted language written in python.
-This is an early implementation of the Neon interpreter, written from scratch (with AI support).
+This is an early implementation of the Selan interpreter, written from scratch (with AI support).
 Compilation and system-level features are planned for future releases.

 ---